DV in the Arts, pt. 12

 "Passport" is a heartbreaking song that tells the story of a 13-year-old girl who was tricked and trapped into human trafficking far away from home, a story that is sadly true for many.
 The song brings an awareness to the matter in a way that immediately weighs heavy on listeners.
 The lyrics tell the story of how so many are trapped and the longing to be free and know what love truly is beyond the prisons they find themselves in.
 Now check this out-

-The Trampolines also walk the walk and talk the talk- they actually rescue and work with survivors to get them back to a better life.
+The Trampolines also walk the walk- they actually rescue and work with survivors to get them back to a better life.

-Have a listen and tell me what you think.
+Have a listen and share your thoughts.
 Click here Passport

 Comments